CapKenR/blog/ryo-openshift/ryo-openshift.md

 # Roll Your Own Developer Experience

-A recent Red Hat press release, [Red Hat Expands the Kubernetes Developer Experience with Newest Version of Red Hat OpenShift 4](https://www.redhat.com/en/about/press-releases/red-hat-expands-kubernetes-developer-experience-newest-version-red-hat-openshift-4), talks about the new developer services they've included in OpenShift 4.2.
+Late last year a Red Hat press release, [Red Hat Expands the Kubernetes Developer Experience with Newest Version of Red Hat OpenShift 4](https://www.redhat.com/en/about/press-releases/red-hat-expands-kubernetes-developer-experience-newest-version-red-hat-openshift-4), talked about the new developer services they included in OpenShift 4.2.
 However, these services are not confined to OpenShift.
 In reality, their Service Mesh service is [Istio](https://istio.io), their Serverless service is [Knative](https://knative.dev/), and their Pipelines service is [Tekton Pipelines](https://tekton.dev/).
-In the past, Red Hat has talked about running the machine learning toolkit [KubeFlow](https://www.kubeflow.org/) in OpenShift as well.
-Over the past year I've had the opportunity to run each of these services in Kubernetes clusters built using [Docker Enterprise](https://www.docker.com/products/docker-enterprise).
+In the past, Red Hat has talked about running a machine learning toolkit, [KubeFlow](https://www.kubeflow.org/), in OpenShift as well.
+Over the past year I've had the opportunity to run each of these services in Kubernetes clusters built using Mirantis' [Docker Enterprise](https://www.mirantis.com/software/docker/docker-enterprise/) or VMware's [Tanzu Kubernetes Grid](https://tanzu.vmware.com/kubernetes-grid).
 In this post, I'll show you how to roll your own developer experience by bringing them all up in your own cluster.

+Full disclosure...
+I had this post almost ready to go many months ago.
+All I had to do was some minor editing but then life and work got in the way.
+And, over that time Istio went through a major architectural change, Kubeflow released their 1.0 version, and everything else went through one or two patches and/or upgrades.
+Keeping up with the rate of change is one of the big challenges with doing it yourself.
+As a result, I went back and re-did everything using the latest version of each application.

 ## Istio for Service Mesh